 “When I started out there was no computers or things like that.
 That means I had to go to school and take CIS (Computer Information Systems), I had to go to school and pass and learn all the Microsoft software and everything.
 I had to go back and make sure I knew how to do all of that because I didn’t want the young ones coming behind me and beat me out of that.”

 When her daughter moved back to the Chicago area, Crowell soon followed.
 In 1989, then a resident of Villa Park, she enrolled at College of DuPage, where she was on a degree path toward business.
 But that was hindered when she moved out of district to Bolingbrook and started to work more, first at Hewlett Packard and later NGK Spark Plugs.
 From 2004 until her retirement in 2011, Crowell worked as a receptionist part time for Community Service Council of Northern Will County.
-During this time, she enrolled part time at JJC and started toward a new degree in general studies.
+She then enrolled part time at JJC and started toward a new degree in general studies.

 “They used to have instructor videos you could rent.
 I used to go to the library at Main Campus to pick up the videos and then bring back home to watch,” Crowell said.